merivale/victor/README.md

 The idea of a message elaboration is itself nothing new; philosophers and logicians will recognise it as a propositional operator by another name.
 I avoid this more familiar terminology partly in deference to Dudman (the "nucleus"/"elaboration" terminology is his), and partly to avoid unwanted connotations from the last hundred years or so of semantic and logical enquiry.
 While there is a degree of overlap, the elaborations that I posit are in general rather different from the kinds of operators philosophers are familiar with.
 And this, in turn, is because my approach is so different.
 Always my aim is to *explain the sentences* that English speakers produce, rather than to capture the logical entailments of English messages in any formal system.

 Since elaborations are so central to my theory, I adopt the convention of writing them in ALLCAPS, so as to render them easily distinguishable from the other aspects of my system.
-There are currently eleven elaborations posited by my model.
+There are currently 11 elaborations posited by my model.
 This list is no doubt incomplete, but it represents - or so I hope - a substantial start.
 I am not yet in a position to say how many elaborations there are in English, but I would hazard something in the region of twenty.

 Though it will not make much sense up front, here is the full type definition for messages (details of the individual elaborations to follow):